thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20190204

+I was getting exceptions that queues are getting full and I have replaced them with unbounded queues for the moment.
+(But they are bounded of course by the heap size eventually).
+Wild cards seem to work as well at the moment thanks to the triennium library.

 ## 20190128

 The broker now supports QOS 1 on a publish to a client.
 I have also started using the Triennium library.
 That was very straight forward even though at the moment it only does a subscribe at the moment, as I haven't tested the unsubscribe yet.
 Nor does the disconnect clear all the subscribers from a singe client.
 I also managed to make a flamegraph wit the profiler, but not quite sure yet as to what it is telling me.